bpstahlman/txtfmt/README.md

 `:MakeTestPage`

-The test page offers a quick way to verify that the plugin is installed properly, but it also provides a convenient mechanism for visualizing the effects of various configuration changes.
+The test page offers a quick way to verify that the plugin is installed properly, as well as a convenient mechanism for visualizing the effects of various configuration changes.
 When executed with no arguments, `:MakeTestPage` uses default settings, taking into account any Txtfmt option variables you've set in your vimrc.
 But if you supply arguments, `:MakeTestPage` will process them as though they were part of a "Txtfmt modeline" within the test page itself.

 `:help txtfmt-:MakeTestPage`

-The [Installation](Installation) section discusses plugin load in greater detail...
+The [Installation](.#Installation) section discusses plugin load in greater detail...

 # Introduction
 Txtfmt brings rich text highlighting to plain text files.
 The commands used to accomplish highlighting fall into 2 basic categories: